hynrusang/js-lib/jade.md

 ---

 ## Info
-This library can download other JavaScript programs from my website.
+This script can download other JavaScript programs from my website automatically.

 ## How it works
 1. Inside the `<script src="https://hynrusang.github.io/js-lib/jade.js">` tag, scripts to include are separated by semicolons.